 Albert Forns (Granollers, 1982) is an extraordinary Catalan writer.

-He is a real tour de force in fields of journalism and Internet culture.
-When he was younger, he started numerous cultural initiatives on the Internet, such as the online magazine of literary criticism Llibrofags (which won UPF Prize and was nominated for the Lletra award from the UOC) and Projecte Embut (which won Netreporter Prize awarded by the Barcelona Council), a mixed bag of artistic and literary creation and essays.
+He is a force to be reckoned with in the fields of journalism and Internet culture.
+When he was younger, he started numerous cultural initiatives on the Internet, such as the online magazine of literary criticism Llibrofags (which won UPF Prize and was nominated for the Lletra award from the UOC) and Projecte Embut (which won Netreporter Prize awarded by the Barcelona Council), a mix of artistic and literary creation and essays.
 These days he regularly writes on theatre, literature and visual arts for his blog as well as for Time Out magazine and the digital magazine Núvol.com.
 He also works for the newspaper ARA and the cultural centre CCCB.

 But the reason why he is one of ten New Voices of Europe is his literature.
 He has published three very well-received books: the collection of poetry Ultracolors (LaBreu Edicions, 2013), the novel Albert Serra (the novel, not the filmmaker) (Empúries, 2013), winner of the Documenta Prize; and the novel Jambalaia (Anagrama, 2016), winner of the Anagrama Prize.

 In all Albert’s works we can see a skilful hybridisation of genres, styles and narrative strategies.
 Forns creates different layers of meaning and combines traditional concepts of litetature with the novelties of our time.

 In his first book, a poetry collection Ultracolors, Forns studies contemporary artists from the 1970s (Richard Serra, Bruce Nauman, Nan Goldin, Miranda July) while writing about mundane life and the decay of a relationship.
 Each poem takes the name of an artist and, directly or indirectly, is a dialogue with their work.